-Overview This section describes the basic CORBA development process applied to the preceding banking application where a Java applet running in a browser window (a client), communicates with a COBOL server program that manages database access (a server).
-Note: T the mode he development steps outlined here represent only a small part of el outlined in the previous section.
-This secti on discusses the following topics: • Sum mary of development steps • Deve elopment steps Summary of development steps Every Orbix application begins with the creation of the IDL interfaces, which are then compiled by the Orbix IDL compiler.
+Overview This section describes the basic CORBA development process applied to the preceding banking application where a Java applet running in a browser window (a client), communicates with a COBOL server program that manages database access (a server). ne development steps outlined here represent only a small part of I outlined in the previous section. • Sumi on discusses the following topics: mary of development steps lopment steps Summary of development steps Every Orbix application begins with the creation of the IDL interfaces, which are then compiled by the Orbix IDL compiler.
 The Orbix IDL compiler uses the Java plug-in for the client program, resulting in Java class stub code for each client-side IDL interface.
 The COBOL IDL compiler plug-in is used for the server program, which generates three copybooks and two source members for each server-side IDL interface.
 When the application is ready to execute, the client locates the server in its z/OS environment, supports the interface or interfaces, establishes an Object Reference to this service, and calls operations on the service (in Java these appear as simple local object calls).
-Development steps The development steps are as follows (steps to execute the application are not included): Step Action otop Addon 1 Define public IDL interfaces to the objects defined in your system.
+Development steps The development steps are as follows (steps to execute the application are not included): Step Action

+Step Action 1 Define public IDL interfaces to the objects defined in your system.
 2 Compile the IDL definitions, using the Orbix IDL compiler.